 9. Have an integrated understanding of your customers

 CDPs give you a 360-degree view of your customers, both online and offline.
-Their reports and dashboards will tell you how consumers behave, where to find them, what their preferences are, and more.
+Their reports and dashboards will tell you how consumers behave, where to find them, their preferences, and more.

 10. Create universal customer profiles

-Another CDP advantage is that accessing data from multiple channels is an amazing source of supply to make a better sense of your marketing personas and create a unified ideal customer profile.
+Another CDP advantage is that accessing data from multiple channels is a fantastic source of supply to make a better sense of your marketing personas and create a unified ideal customer profile.

 11. Show how you differentiate from your competitors

-When your brand is ready to react to market changes and customer preferences quickly, you have a huge competitive advantage.
+When your brand is ready to react to market changes and customer preferences quickly, you have a substantial competitive advantage.

 This is already a reality.
-A recent Forbes study showed that 93% of marketing executives believe using data assists their teams to meet complex challenges and stand out from the competition.
+A recent Forbes study showed that 93% of marketing executives believe that using data helps their teams meet complex challenges and stand out from the competition.